 While there are some differences in how the terms ‘contractor’ and ’employee’ are defined in different countries, generally, we can define the terms in the following way:

-- an independent contractor is someone who enters into contracts with client businesses to provide specific services to that client for payment.
-The relationship is primarily contractual, and the contractor usually runs their own business (whether as a sole proprietor, through a limited company, or some other form).
-Obligations of both parties are limited primarily by the explicit terms of the contract
+An independent contractor is someone who enters into contracts with client businesses to provide specific services to that client for payment.
+The relationship is primarily contractual, and the contractor usually runs their own business (whether as a sole proprietor, through a limited company, or some other business entity or structure).
+Obligations of both parties are limited primarily by the explicit terms of the contract.

 You can read more about the differences between contractors and employees at What’s the Difference between Employees and Independent Contractors?

 An independent contractor is at arms length from the client and exists in a business-to-business (B2B) relationship with the client.